Lokeshchilaka/Chilaka-Lokesh-Jaya-Rao/README.md

 ## ⚡ Engineering Philosophy

-> "I focus on understanding systems from boot to user space — not just writing code, but understanding behavior."
+> "I build systems from the ground up — understanding both hardware and software, not just using them."